mmmiiinnnggg/SuperComputer-Modeling/README.md

 # SuperComputer-Modeling
-## HPC technologies practical works including MPI, OpenMP, OpenACC
+HPC technologies practical works including MPI, OpenMP, OpenACC

+# Task description
 Parallel programs to solve the **Poisson's differential equation** with potential $-\Delta u + q(x,y)u = F(x,y)$

 in the area of $\Pi = \{(x,y): 0 \leqslant x \leqslant 4, 0 \leqslant y \leqslant 3\}$, in which the Laplace operator is